 - Obtained a dismissal without financial payment of a health system from an investigation regarding hospital outlier payments.

 - Represented hospitals, long-term care providers, hospices and others in numerous self-disclosures to the OIG and/or Department of Justice, including matters related to pneumonia coding, modifier 25, the 72-hour rule, PATH audits, anesthesia direction and supervision, blood transfusion billing and E&M coding.

-- Designed and implemented a corporate compliance program for a long-term care chain.
+- Designed and implemented a corporate compliance programs for long-term care companies, ACOs, and other providers.

 - Advised and counseled clients regarding a number of issues related to the federal 340B program, including qualification to participate in that program.